-One of the more extreme circulation problems is called thrombosis.
+One of the more extreme problems related to this is called thrombosis.
 Lack of movement in certain areas can result in blood clots which can become serious.
-Blood clots are also known as thrombosis, from the Greek word from ‘thrombos’ meaning a clot.
-Exercise helps the circulation flowing and speeds it up.
+These clots are also known as thrombosis, from the Greek word from ‘thrombos’ meaning a clot.
+Exercise helps to stimulate the muscles which in turn causes the fluids in the vessels to move more and faster.
 Sitting down with one’s legs bent for long periods of time can increase the chances of thrombosis.

-For example, when travelling in airplanes, especially on long-haul flights, it is advisable to drink plenty of water, wear loose garments and also get up from their seats from time to time to exercise – doing leg and feet exercises to increase blood circulation.
+For example, when travelling in airplanes, especially on long-haul flights, it is advisable to drink plenty of water, wear loose garments and also get up from your seat from time to time to exercise – also consider doing some gentle leg and feet exercises or stretches to stimulate flow.
 Walking on the spot or flexing one’s feet even under the seat, may help.

-Lying, sitting or standing in one position for prolonged periods of time contributes to poor blood circulation as blood gets stagnant in the areas of pelvis and legs causing poor leg circulation, poor circulation in feet and hands.
+Lying, sitting or standing in one position for prolonged periods of time contributes to lessened flow as the blood gets "stagnant" in the areas of pelvis and legs causing aching or cold legs, feet and hands.

 Try not to wear tight-fitting clothing all day, as it tends to reduce blood flow.
-Tight shoes can restrict the blood flow also.
+Tight shoes can restrict this flow too.
 It is best to avoid wearing tight-fighting clothes for long periods of time.
-Tight jeans and shoes could reduce the flow of blood to the legs and feet as well as constricting the blood flow to the important organs in the pelvic region.
+Also, tight jeans and shoes can reduce the flow of blood to the legs and feet as well as constricting the vessels leading to the important organs in the pelvic region.

 Inhaling toxic chemicals and smoke constricts blood flow to the heart and brain and may poison the body with harmful free-radicals and other dangerous substances.

-The human heart continuously pumps blood through our body to provide oxygen and nutrients to organs, tissue and cells, and to remove carbon dioxide and other wastes.
-On average, the heart beats 72 times per minute or 4,320 times per hour which is approximately 103,680 per day.
+The human heart continuously pumps the red stuff through our body to provide oxygen and nutrients to all organs, tissues and cells.
+It also removes carbon dioxide and other wastes.
+On average, the it beats 72 times per minute or 4,320 times per hour which is approximately 103,680 per day.
 This is a phenomenally hard working muscle, pumping approximately 7,200 litres of blood through our body each day.

 We have about 650 muscles in our body and these make up approximately half of our body weight.

 Cardiac muscle only exists in our hearts and works automatically and constantly.
-The heart gets its oxygen and nutrients from blood flowing through the coronary arteries located within the heart muscle itself.
+It gets its oxygen and nutrients from blood flowing through the coronary arteries located within the heart muscle itself.

-Just like other organs or muscles of the body, the heart muscle needs oxygen and nutrients to live and function properly.
-The heart does not get its oxygen and other nutrients from the blood flowing inside it.
-The heart gets its nutrients from the main heart arteries of the heart include the left coronary artery and right coronary artery.
+Just like other organs or muscles of the body, the heart muscle itself needs oxygen and nutrients to live and function properly.
+Surprisingly, it does not get much of its oxygen and other nutrients from the blood flowing inside it.
+In fact, it gets most of its nutrients from the main arteries which include the left coronary artery and right coronary artery.
 These arteries receive blood from the aorta.